 The FramE - Part 2

 I cleaned up and repainted the edges with an x-acto.
-After that, I added large gold seed beads and long gold beads to give the piece more dimension.
+After that, I added large gold and long gold beads to give the piece more dimension.
 I painted the inside of the card gold and reinforced the back with several layers of paper for balance.

 Finally, I added seed beads to the frame to match the beads in the Armenian cross.